Information

 • current or future jobs

-• travelling to countries such as the USA
+• travel to certain countries, such as the USA

 • volunteering – especially with children or people who have support needs